 Why is this important?
 These differences can be significant, and lead to serious mistakes, if this information is missing.

-Firstly, for completeness and good care I believe it’s unacceptable not to have this information readily to hand.
-All patients (and / or those caring for them, and acting on their behalf), whether this is in a care home or the person’s home, should be given this information, in order that the person (or their representative) can be part of a shared decision making process on the choice of medicines.
+Firstly, for completeness and safe care I believe it’s unacceptable not to have this information readily to hand.
+All patients (and / or those caring for them, and acting on their behalf), whether this is in a care home or the person’s home, should be given this information, in order that the person (or their representative) can be part of a shared decision-making process on the choice of medicines.

 Another example is lithium which is frequently prescribed as a mood stabiliser, it can also be prescribed, in particular circumstances, to enhance the effect of anti-depressants.
 Unless the reason for the prescription is known and easy to find things can go wrong.
 I have known clinicians to stop lithium inappropriately because the records were incomplete.

 In the longer term shared electronic medicines records are the most appropriate and robust solution.
-Prior to this, there are a number of things which will make the relevant information more readily available to all who need it.
+Prior to this, there are several things which will make the relevant information more readily available to all who need it.

 At the risk of telling Granny how to suck eggs, here’s a checklist of interventions we are piloting as part of quality improvement projects: